Learnosity/learnosity-qti/README.md

   --help 					Print the applications help

 Commands:
-  convert:from:learnosity	Converts Learnosity JSON to QTI v2.1 convert:to:learnosity		Converts QTI v2.1 to Learnosity JSON list						Lists all commands available
+  convert:to:learnosity		Converts QTI v2.1 to Learnosity JSON convert:to:qti			Converts Learnosity JSON to QTI v2.1

+  list						Lists all commands available
 ```